ChrisGe4/cloud-deploy-samples/custom-targets/gce/snapshots.md

         -   `WaitForOperation`: A robust method that waits for long-running GCE operations to complete, with a timeout.
     -   **Resiliency**: All API-calling methods use a `retryOptions` helper that provides exponential backoff for transient errors (e.g., 5xx server errors, 429 rate limiting).

--   **`deploy.go`**: Handles the `deploy` action.
-    -   It parses the hydrated `InstanceGroupManager` and `BackendService` manifests.
-    -   It implements the main deployment workflows:
-        -   **Standard/Stable Deployment**: Calls `CreateMIG` and `UpdateBackendService`.
-        -   **Canary Deployment**: Creates a canary MIG, updates a separate canary backend service, retrieves the URL map using `GetURLMap`, calculates the new traffic weights, and applies the changes using `PatchURLMap`.
-    -   **`TODO`**: The logic to clean up the old, previous stable MIG after a successful deployment is not yet implemented.

 ### 2. Supporting Infrastructure

 -   **`Dockerfile`**: A multi-stage Dockerfile that builds the Go application and copies the binary into a minimal `distroless` image for a small footprint and improved security.